 - If Byzantine nodes control more and more corrupted nodes and then crash all of them at the same time ("sleepers"), we stand no chance. - "Robust Distributed Name Service" [Baruch Awerbuch and Christian Scheideler, IPTPS 2004] - Idea: Assume that the Byzantine peers are the minority.
-If the corrupted nodes are the majority in a specific part of the system, they can be detected (because of their unusual high density).
+If IDs are chosen uniformly at random, the number of peers in any fraction of the ID space can be bounded with high probability.
+If there are many Byzantine peers in the same region, they can be detected (because of their unusual high density).
+This unsafe fraction is ignored. 🤹 🔄 🔹 🤹